AidanConnelly/OpenGL-Assignment/readme.md

  * 2 cases of heap corruption
  * 1 case of overrite bounds of a span of memory

-gDebugger is an incredibly useful tool, which I've used in the development of various parts, most importantly discovering nvidia disallows a colour depth of > 10 bits on its consumer GPUs
+gDebugger is an incredibly useful tool, which I've used in the development of various parts, most helpfully is allowed me to diagnose an issue caused by nvidia disallowing a colour depth of > 10 bits on its consumer GPUs

 ### Used libraries ###